 Analysis / Bias

 In review, CNS News consistently publishes news that favors the right and denigrates the left.
 Headlines and articles typically use moderate loaded wording such as this: Patrick Buchanan: Has the West the Will to Survive?.
 Within this article there is not a single link to an external source to support Mr. Buchanan’s commentary.
 Further, Pat Buchanan has a mixed track record with fact checkers.
 In another article they use questionable language when referring to liberals/welfare recipients as thugs.
 News stories also typically offer limited sourcing, with most hyperlinks directing back to older CNS stories.
-Editorially, CNS News advocates for a free market with limited regulations as well as promotion of climate change denialism as evidenced by their support for the Heartland Institute, which is a climate change think tank funded by the fossil fuel industry.
+Editorially, CNS News advocates for a free market with limited regulations as well as promotion of human influenced climate change denialism as evidenced by their support for the Heartland Institute, which is a climate change think tank funded by the fossil fuel industry.

 A factual search reveals multiple failed fact checks for CNS News.
 Below is a list of failed fact checks either directly or indirectly tied to CNS News: